Ramin Ganeshram: Novelist

 Ganeshram's first work of fiction, Stir It Up!, focuses on a teen chef who gets a shot at cooking competition show on Food Network.
 Ganeshram has appeared on Food Network on the show Throwdown! with Bobby Flay; she has also appeared on CNNfn, Good Day New York, and other news and lifestyle shows for both radio and television.

 In 2018, Ganeshram published The General's Cook: A Novel (Skyhorse, NY), about Hercules Posey, the African-American chef enslaved by George Washington who self-emancipated in 1797.
+(Ganeshram's children's book based on Hercules, A Birthday Cake for George Washington (Scholastic, 2016), drew criticism for what was deemed an overly-positive portrayal of slavery and was recalled by the publisher shortly after publication.)
 In early 2019, Craig LaBan of the Philadelphia Inquirer reported that Ganeshram and her Westport Historical Society colleague Sara Krasne uncovered compelling evidence that year suggesting Hercules, who had never been seen again after 1801, in fact had lived for years in New York City.
 He was recorded to have died there on May 15, 1812.
 Their discovery offered scholarship on Hercules—including his surname—that earned Ganeshram and the Museum praise from historians at Mount Vernon and the writer/historian Professor Erica Armstrong Dunbar.
 Her work focused on Oney Judge, a woman enslaved by the Washington family, who left the household in Philadelphia and lived free in New Hampshire.

 Nonprofit director

 Since 2018, Ganeshram has been the executive director of Westport Museum for History & Culture (formerly Westport Historical Society) in Westport, Connecticut.
 She has emphasized an inclusive history, representative of people of color, immigrants, women, and the LGBTQ community.
-In 2018-19 she curated the exhibit "Remembered: The History of African Americans in Westport", that revealed the history of enslavement and racial injustice toward African Americans in the Fairfield County, Connecticut town.
+In 2018-19 she curated the exhibit "Remembered: The History of African Americans in Westport", that focused on the history of enslavement and racial injustice toward African Americans in the Fairfield County, Connecticut town.
 Artifacts in the exhibit include "shackles and a reconstructed crawl space where two girls, household slaves, might have slept."
 The exhibit gained the museum awards from the Connecticut League of History Organizations, American Association for State & Local History, and the New England Museum Association.